brianjriddle/astrix-wiki/Providing-A-Service-Using-Astrix-And-GigaSpaces.md

 During startup of the trading-pu Astrix will register with the service registry, announcing that it provides `AccountService` using "GS_REMOTING".
 Astrix scans all spring beans on startup and collects `@AstrixServiceExport` annotated beans.
 These beans will be used at runtime to dispatch incoming service invocation to the corresponding service implementation.

 The last piece in the puzzle exists in `pu.xml` (the spring application context configuration file).
-The spring bean `AstrixFrameworkBean` laods the Astrix framework.
+The spring bean `AstrixFrameworkBean` loads the Astrix framework.
 The `applicationDescriptor` property identifies that the current application is a server.
 When that property is set the server part of the framework will be loaded and all services defined in `TradingApplicationDescriptor` will be provided.
 For the trading-pu Astrix will start a background thread that periodically registers the server in the service registry, and load all classes required to export the provided service using the defined `ServiceComponent`.

 ### pu.xml
 ```xml